Roger Gomis

-Roger Gomis (born 5 September 1994) is a Senegalese professional football midfielder who plays for AS Douanes.
+Roger Gomis (born 5 September 1994) is a Senegalese football midfielder who plays for AS Douanes.

 Football career

 Born in Ziguinchor, Gomis played for Senegalese football teams, and arrived in France at the age of 20 as he signed for CS Louhans-Cuiseaux in the Championnat de France Amateur 2.

-In March 2017 he signed contract with the Ukrainian FC Illichivets Mariupol.
+In March 2017, he signed contract with the Ukrainian FC Illichivets Mariupol.

 In February 2020, Gomis returned to Senegal.
 He officially joined Teungueth FC on 11 March 2020.
 In May 2021, Gomis joined AS Douanes.